-3) Avoid excessive camera zooms, pans tilts, etc.
+3) Avoid excessive camera zooms, pans tilt, etc.

-Using video can have a major positive affect on your online engagement and brand awareness.
-However, these common pitfalls can prevent publishers from realising its true potential.
+Using video can have a major positive effect on your online engagement and brand awareness.
+However, these common pitfalls can prevent publishers from realizing its true potential.
 Don’t just tick the video box – master it and make the best out of it.

 Lilach is a business owner, social media consultant, internet mentor and founder of Socialable.co.uk.